Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 The Standard Rules for FFEL Student Loans and PSLF

-Let’s start with a basic fact: Federal Family Education Loans (FFEL) are not eligible for Public Service Student Loan Forgiveness.
+Let’s start with a basic fact: Federal Family Education Loans are not eligible for Public Service Student Loan Forgiveness.

 Sadly, the standard rule means that time previously spent at a PSLF-eligible job won’t count toward the required ten years.